Video shows steel workers scrambling into wreckage left by explosion that killed 2 in Pennsylvania

 Company officials were expected to join Gov. Josh Shapiro at a news conference scheduled for Tuesday afternoon.

-At a news conference Monday, Scott Buckiso, U.S. Steel’s chief manufacturing officer, gave no details about the damage or casualties.
+Speaking to reporters Monday, U.S. Steel’s chief manufacturing officer, Scott Buckiso, gave no details about the damage or casualties.
 He said the company, now a subsidiary of Japan-based Nippon Steel Corp., was working with authorities.

 The county medical examiner’s office identified one of the dead as Timothy Quinn, 39.